YashShah5/UserPredictionModeling/README.md

 **SIRS Survey Completion & Demo Video & Project Document:**

-*All Team Members completed the survey & Made a video for extra credit & have a project document.*
+*Ritesh and I completed the survey & Made a video for extra credit & have a project document.*

 **Project Document Link:**